Australia's banking regulator flags higher capital requirements

 APRA said banks could use any form of capital to meet the higher requirements.
 It anticipated most of increased buffer would be Tier 2 subordinated debt capital.

+Subordinated debt stands to be repaid only after the senior debts of a company have been paid, in the event of a liquidation.

-While the regulator does not expect banks would need to raise rates as a result of the new requirement, Sproules said banks would be likely to assess and pass on the ultimate cost to customers.
+While the regulator does not expect banks would need to raise rates as a result of the new requirement, Mr Sproules said banks would be likely to assess and ultimately pass on the cost to customers.

-Ratings agency S&P Global said that if implemented, the APRA plan to increase the banks' loss-absorbtion capacity would trigger an upgrade in its rating outlook on the Big Four to "stable" from "negative".
+Ratings agency S&P Global said that if implemented, the APRA plan to increase the banks' loss-absorption capacity would trigger an upgrade in its rating outlook on the Big Four to "stable" from "negative".

 The proposed new rule comes as Australia's major banks prepare for tighter regulation after a public inquiry exposed widespread misconduct in the financial industry.